Scott Baldwin (rugby union): International career

 In May 2013, Baldwin was selected in the Wales national rugby union team 32-man training squad for the summer 2013 tour to Japan.
 He made his international debut in the 2nd test versus Japan on 15 June 2013, as a second-half replacement.

 Baldwin had to wait until 2014 for his next cap, but featured in all four tests for Wales during the 2014 Autumn internationals.
 Baldwin started against South Africa, as Wales secured only their second win over the Springboks, their first in 15 years.
 He maintained his spot in the Welsh squad for the 2015 Six Nations, impressing during the win over Ireland having completed 20 tackles during his time on the field.
 Baldwin established himself as first choice hooker, starting the three final tests of the tournament.

 Baldwin was selected in the Wales squad for the 2015 Rugby World Cup, and started every match, scoring a try against Fiji in the pool stages.

 By the end of 2016, Baldwin found himself increasingly utilised off the bench, with Ken Owens taking the starting shirt.
 Baldwin featured as a substitute in every match during the 2017 Six Nations.

 Baldwin came off the bench against Samoa on 23 June 2017.
 He was not selected in the squad for the 2018 Six Nations, and upon signing for Harlequins in 2019, was no longer eligible to be selected for Wales due to the 60 cap rule.

 On 24 January 2023 Baldwin earned a recall to the Welsh squad, his first selection in more than five years, having been called up to replace the injured Dewi Lake for the 2023 Six Nations.

 International tries

 Coaching career

 In 2022, Baldwin was announced as the forwards coach for Bridgend Ravens, the club where he began his career more than a decade prior.

+On 20 June 2023, it was announced Baldwin would join Newcastle Falcons as defence coach.

+He left Newcastle Falcons in June 2024.